 2. Organizers of Concerts and Special Events at Carnegie Hall

-We may share personal information that you give us with third-party organizers of concerts and special events at Carnegie Hall for their direct-marketing purposes, but only if you have opted in to such communications.
+We may share personal information that you give us with third-party organizers of concerts and special events at Carnegie Hall for their direct-marketing purposes.

 4. Purposes of Safety, Security, and Compliance with the Law

 Your information and the contents of your private online communications may be accessed and disclosed (a) in response to legal process (for example, a court order, search warrant, or subpoena); (b) when we have a good-faith belief that we are required to disclose the information in response to legal process; (c) in other circumstances in which Carnegie Hall believes the carnegiehall.org website or a Carnegie Hall online product is being used in the commission of a crime (including exchanging information with other companies and organizations for the purposes of fraud protection and credit-risk reduction); (d) when we have a good-faith belief that there is an emergency that poses a threat to the safety of you or another person; and (e) when necessary to protect the rights or property of Carnegie Hall, including to enforce the Terms and Conditions of our website or to render the service you have requested, or to protect the safety of our patrons, performers, employees, members of the public or others.